 The SCO has participated in both formal and informal planning discussions related to maintaining, upgrading, and even redeveloping Summit Station since SCO was created.
 In summer 2017 RSL reactivated a formal Summit Long Range Facility Plan (LRFP) working group, partly in response to the March, 2017 Summit Station Science Summit as well as organizational changes within RSL.
-The active working group includes key individuals from RSL, CPS, ALEX, CRREL, and SCO.
+The active working group includes key individuals from RSL, CPS, QED, CRREL, and SCO.
 Additional input from science stakeholders is welcome.
 Currently, participants from SAO/GLT, NASA/ICESat, NOAA/GMD and the University of Colorado are consulting and welcome to join any relevant discussions.

 First goal of the LRFP is to provide a complete update of the 2015, Summit Station Planning Document.
 We will post the new version here as soon as RSL approves release for community comments.